sffc/socketio-file-upload/README.md

 ##### Event Properties

-* `event.file` The same file object that would have been passed during the `upload` event earlier.
+* `event.file` The same file object that would have been passed during the `start` event earlier.
 * `event.error` The I/O error that was encountered.

 ## Example